Next: Translating, Previous: Class initialization, Up: Methods [Index]

 Ctalk also provides postfix equivalents for many of these operators,

-like deref
+like deref (class Symbol) and invert

-and LongInteger
+(Character, Integer, and LongInteger classes).

 Ctalk can overload these operators even if the class defines a method that uses the operator with an argument.
 For example, the pointer (‘*’) and unary minus (‘-’) operators can have different methods than the methods that perform multiplication and subtraction.